TalTech-HPC-Centre/user-guides-source/docs/quickstart.md

 SLURM is a management and job scheduling system at Linux clusters.
 SLURM quick reference can be found [here](https://slurm.schedmd.com/pdfs/summary.pdf).

-Examples of slurm scripts are usually given on the program's page with some recommendations for optimal use of resources for this particular program.
-List of the programs installed at HPC is given on our [software page](software.md).
-At software page or program's page also can be found information about licenses, since programs installed at HPC have varying licence agreement.
-To use some licensed programs (for example, Gaussian), the user must be added to the appropriate group.
-For this contact us by email (hpcsupport@taltech.ee) or [Taltech portal](https://taltech.atlassian.net/servicedesk/customer/portal/18).
+Examples of slurm scripts are usually given at the program's page with some recommendations for optimal use of resources for this particular program.
+List of the programs installed at HPC is given on our [software page](/software.md).

 <div class="simple1">
 The most often used SLURM commands are: